Cluster configuration¶

 Keeping agent configuration synchronized in a cluster¶

-The tl-rsync-all command should be run on the master server, since it is the master which has the knowledge of which agents there are in the cluster.
-For this reason, it is often useful to configure the master server as an agent as well, even if it will not be used to host user sessions in general.
-This allows the master to be used as a “template” agent, where configuration changes can be made and tested by an administrator before pushing them out to the rest of the agents in the cluster.
+For the reasons above, it is often useful to configure the master server as an agent as well.
+This allows the master to be used as a staging agent, where configuration changes can be made and tested by an administrator before pushing them out to the rest of the agents in the cluster.
 In this way, configuration changes are never made on the agents themselves; rather, the changes are always made on the master server, and then distributed to the agents using tl-rsync-all.

 Configure the master as an agent too.
 On a ThinLinc master, the vsmagent service should already have been installed during the ThinLinc installation process; make sure that this service is running.

-Create an administrative user, for example tladmin .
+Create an administrative user, for example, tladmin.
 Give this user administrative privileges if required, i.e. sudo access.

 Create a subcluster for the master server and associate administrator user tladmin to it.
-See following example:
+See the following example:

-[/vsmserver/subclusters/Template] agents=127.0.0.1 users=tladmin
+[/vsmserver/subclusters/Staging] agents=127.0.0.1 users=tladmin

 See Subclusters for details on subcluster configuration.